Networks

 We will now turn our attention to the left-hand-side menu in the explore view and step through what each of the icons in this menu does and how to use it.

 The first icon in the left-hand-side menu is Layout.
 Clicking on this icon will open a menu at the bottom of the page.
 By default the force directed layout will be selected.
-In total there are six options for layout, all of which allow you to control or impact the position of nodes:
+In total there are six options for network layouts, all of which allow you to control or impact the position of nodes:

 2. Lens: The Lens layout is very similar to the Force Directed layout in that attractive and repulsive forces are applied.
 However, the forces that are applied are slightly different and result in a more circular layout, i.e. a lens-like layout.
 This can be helpful if your network has a large number of isolates or disconnected parts of the network that you would still like to include.